Abstract

 potential.

-were a series of pre-doctoral workshops for scholars in the humanities interested in
+initiatives were a series of pre-doctoral workshops for scholars in the humanities

-exploring alternative academic (alt-ac) career paths and a competitive RFP to fund
+interested in exploring alternative academic (alt-ac) career paths and a competitive

-multi-institutional collaborative teams to conduct projects that explore grand research
+RFP to fund multi-institutional collaborative teams to conduct projects that explore

-challenges.
-The first grand research challenge invited scholars to submit proposals for
+grand research challenges.
+The first grand research challenge invited scholars to

 considering questions of how humanities research happens at the level of practice,